kcp-dev/kcp/README.md

 to verify the syncer pod is running.
 ```

-Next, we need to install the syncer pod on our `kind` cluster - this is what actually syncs content from kcp to the
+Next, we need to install the syncer pod on our `kind` cluster - this is what actually syncs content from kcp to the physical cluster.

-physical cluster.
-Run the following command:
+Run the following command, make sure that you are connected to your `kind` cluster, or export KUBECONFIG as it is shown below:

 ```shell
 $ KUBECONFIG=</path/to/kind/kubeconfig> kubectl apply -f "syncer-kind-main.yaml"